- Free State & Northern Cape

 Mpumalanga Branch Chairperson: Tshepo Shakwane

-Tshepo Shakwane obtained his BSc degree (Microbiology and Biochemistry) from the University of Durban Westville in 1994, and completed his honours degree in Microbiology in 1995.
-He worked with the three state departments tasked with mining and environmental management i.e. Department of Water and Sanitation (Gauteng and Mpumalanga Region), Department of Mineral Resources (Mpumalanga Region) and Department of Agriculture, Conservation and Environment (Gauteng Region).
-Tshepo Shakwane has been in the consulting field since 2004 and has over 22 years’ experience in the environmental management.
+Tshepo Shakwane has been in the consulting field since 2004 and has over 24 years’ experience in environmental management.
+He has worked for the three state departments tasked with environmental management, i.e., Department of Water and Sanitation (Gauteng and Mpumalanga Region), Department of Mineral Resources (Mpumalanga Region), and Department of Agriculture, Conservation and Environment (Gauteng Region).

-He is also involved in the environmental management for operation mines which include environmental auditing, environmental monitoring and general environmental management.
-He is the managing director of Geovicon Environmental (Pty) Limited, an independent environmental consultancy company working mainly in the coal mining industry.
+Tshepo is the managing director of Geovicon Environmental (Pty) Limited, an independent environmental consultancy company working mainly in the coal mining industry.
+He practices as an EAP and Environmental Scientist on several EIAs.

 Ninette is passionate about sharing information and knowledge and hopes that being part of the IAIASA branch committee can assist to ensure members are always aware of the latest and greatest available information.